Santa Barbara Weekend Getaway: 3-Day Itinerary

 Get Fresh Produce at the Farmer’s Market

-Located in downtown Santa Barbara at 119 E. Cota St., Santa Barbara CA, this farmer’s market has everything from fruits and veggies to locally made hummus and honeycomb.
+Located in downtown Santa Barbara, the Saturday farmer’s market (located at 00 East and 00 West Blocks of Carrillo Street and the 900-1000 blocks of State Street) has everything from fruits and veggies to locally made hummus and honeycomb.

 It’s a really lovely little market with happy, nice vendors.
 Despite being a smaller market, they have a huge variety of items.
 Don’t miss the mushroom stand if you’re a fungi fan!